 Michael D. Meuser practices in the areas of civil litigation and equine law.
 Mike graduated in 1980 from the University of Kentucky College of Law, where he was a member of the National Moot Court Team.
 Mike is a frequent lecturer on equine law topics.
-He is a member of the Planning Committee of the U.K. National Equine Law Conference and is Vice-President and Secretary of the Thoroughbred Aftercare Alliance, which received the 2013-2014 Eclipse Service Award.
+He is the Chair of the U.K. National Equine Law Conference and is President of the Thoroughbred Aftercare Alliance, which received the 2013-2014 Eclipse Service Award.
 Mike has been Past Chair of the Equine Law Section of the Fayette County Bar as well as the Kentucky Bar Association.
 In 2013 Mike was the co-winner of the Edward S. Bonnie Award, awarded to the outstanding Kentucky Equine Lawyer by the Equine Law Section of the Kentucky Bar Association.

 Daniel Werre v.
 Kentucky Horse Racing Commission, Franklin Circuit Court, 14-CI-418 (June 15, 2015)